 - Subverted in the Just book "Just Tricking" in the story "Playing Dead".
 Andy plays dead to get out of going to school and doing a test he didn't study for, and his parents act like they're going to bury him.
 When he reveals that he's alive, his mother acts like she thinks he's a zombie, but it's revealed that she's only kidding and both of them knew all along that he was alive.

-- Scrubs: After having spent the most of the day trying to get away from work after Dr Cox pettily has him pulled from his day off, for revenge for his days as an intern, JD attempts to leave the hospital in a bodybag, scaring mortician Doug.
+- Scrubs: After having spent the most of the day trying to get away from work after Dr Cox pettily has him pulled from his day off, in revenge for his days as an intern, JD attempts to leave the hospital in a bodybag, scaring mortician Doug.

 JD: (From inside bodybag) Can you press lobby, please?